 Other Infectious diseases:

-Water-borne, food-borne and other infectious diseases (including cholera, typhoid, hepatitis, leptospirosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
+Water-borne, food-borne and other infectious diseases (including measles, cholera, typhoid, hepatitis, leptospirosis and rabies) are prevalent with more serious outbreaks occurring from time to time.

 - Use good hygiene practices including frequent handwashing.